CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Normalized Values

 Normalized properties (`normalized`) provide a compact alternative to larger floating-point types.
-Normalized values are stored as integers, but when accessed are transformed to floating-point according to the following rules:
+Normalized values are stored as integers, but when accessed are transformed to floating-point according to the following equations:

 | componentType | int to float                               | float to int                            |
 |---------------|--------------------------------------------|-----------------------------------------|